department-of-veterans-affairs/va.gov-team/bug-bash/readme.md

 Additionally include one the following labels based on priority:

 - `launch-blocker`: breaks core functionality, product is not usable
-- `high-priority`: core functionality works, but bug causes some usability issues
+- `priority`: core functionality works, but bug causes some usability issues
-- `low-priority`: visual or content defect, doesn't cause usability issues

 ---